 Remedy

-Genesis will notify owners in writing and advise you to take your vehicle to a dealership to update the instrument panel cluster display software.
+Ford will notify owners by mail and advise you to take your vehicle to a dealership to inspect the right headlamp, and replace it as necessary.

 Safety Risk